osmandapp/web/main/docs/user/personal/maps.md

 </Tabs>

 Every month you can update OsmAnd maps on the **Updates** tab.
 You can update all maps with one tap of the *Update all* button or update only the maps you require one by one.
 Standard and road-only maps are available every month, usually with a delay of 2 weeks.
-If you want to access hourly updates, check your [OsmAnd Live](#osmand-live), if you have it added, there will be a Live Updates field at the top under the *Device memory* indicator.
+If you want to access hourly updates, check your [OsmAnd Live](#osmand-live), if you have it added, there will be the **Live Updates** field at the top under the *Device memory* indicator.

 ### Extra maps

 If you want to transfer both profile-dependent settings and rendering files, fonts, routes, maps and other data, OsmAnd has added such a feature.
 To do this, you can create your own map folder with custom plugins.
 The plugin file is a custom *zip file* in *.osf format*.
 To import files, you can tap the OSF file of the application profile in storage, messenger or mail, select the OsmAnd application to open.
 The name of the plugin will appear in the Plugin List section, enable it, and a folder with maps with the same name will appear in the **Extra maps** section of the [*Downloads*](#downloads) tab.
-Read more in the **Custom package** article.
+Read more in the [**Custom package**](../plugins/custom.md/) article.

 ## OsmAnd Live